Yuehui-Ma/MWISPclouds/README.md

 - channelmap: make a velocity channel map for a given 3D fits cube.
 - overlay_spec: overlay grids of average spectra on 2D projected images.
 The grid size of each average spectrum corresponds to the area from which the average spectrum is calculated.
 - plt_nh2: especially for plotting a column density image.

+## 4. crop_region.py and get_clouds.py
+- crop_region: Extract individual 12CO clouds from a large data cube that contains masks of each cloud, i.e., the voxels within the same cloud are labeled with the same cloud ID.
+The extracted 12CO clouds are saved as small fits cubes along with the subregions of the RMS map.
+- get_clouds: Extract individual 13CO clouds from the large 13CO data cube according to the PPV masks in the 12CO data.
+The large 12CO and 13CO data cubes are different in velocity channel width.
+The extracted 13CO clouds are saved as small fits cubes along with the subregions of the RMS map.
+The 13CO data in each small cubes outside of a 12CO cloud mask are eliminated.